LDSSA/batch-students/guides/python-venv.md

 You will need a virtual environment for each specialization (S01 - S06).
 We will use the _venv_ package to create the virtual environment and _pip_ (the reference Python package manager) to install and update packages.

-**Step 1** Start by ensuring pip, setuptools, and wheel are up to date:
+**Step 1 for Ubuntu up to version 22.04** Start by ensuring pip, setuptools, and wheel are up to date:

 ```bash
 python3.12 -m pip install --user --upgrade pip setuptools wheel